ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    manner strongly suggesting those data as reflective of the true originator of the message.

-The absence of a single, properly formed visible From: header field renders the message invalid.
+The absence of a single, properly formed RFC5322.From header field renders the message invalid.
 Handling of such a message is outside of the scope of this specification.